stanley-1/tp/docs/DeveloperGuide.md

 **Value proposition**:

-Our product serves as an integrated dashboard for a user to retrieve the social media activities and account information of his/her contacts.
+Our product serves as an integrated dashboard for a user to retrieve the social media handles and account information of his/her contacts.
 This makes it seamless for the user to interact with his/her contacts instead of having to access each social media account that the contact owns.

 ### User stories <a name="user-stories"></a>